 People who experience hearing loss should see an audiologist or ear, nose and throat doctor.
 Partial hearing loss may be treated with a cochlear implant or hearing aid.
 Applicants should disclose a hearing disability to an employer before they are hired at a company.
 This will give the company time to make reasonable accommodations to meet employee needs.
 Employers may want to develop specific business protocols to accommodate deaf employees.

 Many people are subjected to loud noise in the workplace.
 11 percent of workers have some level of hearing difficulty, and about one quarter of these workers lost their hearing from activities performed at work.
 Workers often lose their hearing due to loud noises, and others may be exposed to chemicals that impair their hearing over time.
 Ototoxic chemicals that damage hearing include mercury, lead and carbon monoxide.
 Noise over 85 decibels can damage hearing, so people working in environments with noises this loud should wear ear plugs.

 Approximately 32 million workers in the United States work in environments that put them at risk for hearing loss.
 Most hearing loss is permanent, and there is a strong correlation between hearing loss and depression.
 Workers who lose their hearing may feel isolated because it harder to communicate with coworkers and family members.
-Hearing loss may result in tinnitus.
+Hearing loss may result in tinnitus issues.
 This condition causes people to hear a constant ringing in their ears.
 Workers comp doesn’t cover hearing loss in every state.

 The Occupational Safety and Health Administration requires all employers to utilize a hearing protection program for workplace sounds that exceed 85 decibels, but not all businesses make an extreme effort to follow OSHA regulations.
 Employees should report businesses if they are not making an effort to meet these legal requirements.
 Companies that do not follow standard OSHA procedures may eventually become subject to hefty fines and lawsuits.